Skip to content

 coverCrop to cover both dimensions (default).

 containFit within both dimensions, preserving aspect ratio.
-May leave empty space.
+May leave empty space (transparent or black depending on format).

 fillStretch to fill both dimensions exactly.
 May distort the image.